WojtekReu/parrot/README.md

 list of translated phrases.
 You can download book from https://www.gutenberg.org/ or https://archive.org/

+## Docker
+Run docker compose to build and run containers for project

+    docker compose up

+## Virtualenv
-Run pipenv to install necessary packages:
+If you don't want to use docker, you can bild project in virtualenv Run pipenv to install necessary packages:

     pipenv sync